Governance

 Executive power

-Rests with the Sovereign Council, chaired by the Grand Master and composed of thirteen Knights elected by the Chapter General.
+Rests with the Sovereign Council, chaired by the Grand Master and composed of thirteen members elected by the Chapter General.

 Judicial power

-Rests with the Magistral Courts of First Instance and of Appeal, composed of judges appointed by the Grand Master and the Sovereign Council.
+Rests with the Juridicial Council, composed of judges appointed by the Grand Master after consultation with the Sovereign Council.

 Commitment to Transparency and Integrity